 Ms. Kamila Sidiqi is a prominent economic activist in Afghanistan who has worked in leadership roles in various sectors.
-Currently, she is the Deputy Minister for Commerce at the Ministry of Commerce and Industry in June 2017.
+She is the CEO and Founder of Kaweyan Group of Companies.
+From June 2017 till March 2019 she worked for the promotion of Afghan trade and commerce as the Deputy Minister for Commerce at the Ministry of Industry and Commerce.
 From 2014-2017 she was the Deputy Chief of Staff for Admin and Finance in the Administrative Office of President.
 For the past several years, she has been actively engaged in promoting gender issues, private sector development, transparency and anti-corruption in Afghanistan.
 Prior to joining the government, Ms. Sidiqi was a successful entrepreneur and was one the first businesswomen of Afghanistan.
 During her work in the private sector, she made ground breaking achievements in various fields and received recognition across the globe for her endeavors in male dominated sectors.
+She is currently working to promote leadership and entrepreneurship skills among Afghan men and women as a business consultant and advisor.

 The Dressmaker of Khair Khana which is a book on the life and achievements of Ms. Sidiqi has received international acclaim and recognition and was a New York Times Best Seller in 2012.
 It was a part of the Common Reading Program at University of Florida for the class of 2016.